QUTlib/eprints-create_sitemap/README.md

 `--man`
   Print the full manual page and then exit.

+`--nocompress`

+  Don't GZip compress the resulting file.
+For debuggery purposes.

 `--quiet`
   Be vewwy vewwy quiet.
 This option will supress all output unless an error occurs.